alextouss/ATO/README.md

-GIT - in the terminal
+GIT

+Commit local working directory:

 1. check if git is intalled : git --version
 2. check in config if user.email and user.name are set : git config --list